Anouar1611/Anouar1611.github.io/_posts/2020-06-18-GraphQL-With-Spring-Boot.md

  - **Endpoint:** In REST, each resource is identified by a URI.
 This makes the client obliged to know each endpoint.
 In GraphQL, all resources are identified by a single endpoint.
 There is no hassle of maintaining multiple URI’s.
  - **Data Fetching Strategy:** In GraphQL, we have only one endpoint.
 The client sends a single query with the required fields.
 This helps with improved network performance and avoids the over-fetching/under-fetching data problem.

+***Let's take a little look for some disavantages of GraphQL .

+# GraphQL disadvantages :

+---

+I'll not explain each point in detail , but it's a little look of some cons of GraphQL :

+ - Performance issues with complex queries

+ - Web caching complexity

+ - Takes a while to understand.

+ - Retrieving objects recursively is not supported in GraphQL

 # GraphQL Architecture